Hefner Museum of Natural History

-The Museum is closed on University holidays, including:
+The Museum is closed on Miami University holidays.

 Watch Now: 49th Hefner Lecture

 Watch Dr. James W. Porter, "superstar scientist" present the 49th annual Hefner Lecture “Blurring the Lines between Medicine and Ecology while Saving Coral Reefs in the Florida Keys” on YouTube.

 Dr. Porter's expertise and influence is diverse.
 He is an expert in coral, climate change, and the connections between these issues and human health and social justice.
 He was the scientific advisor of the award-winning film "Chasing Coral" (presently on Netflix) and their educational and outreach materials.
 His testimony before Congress on the connections between coral and productive human society "greatly influenced the U.S.’s decision to sign this U.N.
 Ocean Biodiversity Treaty."Watch Recording